ibm-cloud-docs/event-notifications/en-destination-slack.md

 1. Click **Create destination**.

-## Configuring a slack subscription
+## Configuring a Slack subscription
 {: #en-slack-configure-sub}

 To configure a slack subscription: